ska-sa/katsdpmodels/doc/user/telstate.rst

 While katsdpmodels doesn't yet support primary beam models, we'll use it for an example because it's a complex case that demonstrates multiple aspects of the design.
 Consider a primary beam model for the UHF receiver on antenna m012.
-For simplicity, we’ll assume the configuration depends only on the dish and the receiver, with no other versioning.
+For simplicity, we'll assume the configuration depends only on the dish and the receiver, with no other versioning.
 Then the initial setup as aliases may be as seen in the left side of the figure below.
 After an observation has been run, the telescope state (as serialized to the :file:`.rdb` file) appears on